U.S. Workers Are Not Getting Enough Sleep

 One-third of employed U.S. workers are getting less than 6 hours of sleep a night, according to a recent study done by the Centers for Disease Control and Prevention.
 The National Sleep Foundation recommends adults get 7 to 9 hours of sleep a night.
 Workers that are sleep-deprived are more likely to be injured on the job and make mistakes that could injure their co-workers.
 Over 40 percent of night shift workers report getting less than six hours of sleep.
 Almost 70 percent of workers in the transportation and warehousing industries are sleep-deprived.

 HealthDay News reports that employers can promote good sleep habits by not starting shifts too early in the morning.

 If you or a loved one has sustained a workplace injury, you may be entitled to compensation.
-Contact the workers compensation attorneys at Phillips Law Group to discuss your legal options.
-To receive a free case review, fill out the contact form on this page.
+Contact the workers compensation attorneys at Phillips Dayes Law Firm PC to discuss your legal options.
+To receive a case review, fill out the contact form on this page.